Efficient construction of an HSS preconditioner for symmetric positive definite $\mathcal{H}^2$ matrices: Introduction

 The scaling step, $A_{ij} \rightarrow S_i^{-1}A_{ij}S_j^{-T}$, requires accessing all the matrix entries and leads to quadratic computation cost.
-Although it is common to exploit analytic information underlying a matrix block $A_{ij}$ to efficiently compress the block, an analytic approach cannot work directly for compressing scaled blocks, i.e., the step $S_i^{-1}A_{ij}S_j^{-T} \rightarrow U_{ij}V_{ij}^T$.
+If using a fixed approximation rank, the compression of all the scaled off-diagonal blocks, i.e., the step $S_i^{-1}A_{ij}S_j^{-T} \rightarrow U_{ij}V_{ij}^T$, using general algebraic methods such as QR decomposition and SVD also takes quadratic computation cost.
 Thus, both the scaling and compression operations in the scaling-and-compression technique could lead to unfavorable, quadratic HSS construction cost.

-A key observation that we utilize in this paper is that if a block is already in low-rank form, its scaling and compression can be efficiently computed (this is utilized in \cref{sec:bij}).
+A key observation that we utilize in this paper is that if a block is already in low-rank form, its scaling and compression can be efficiently computed (this is utilized in \Cref{sec:bij}).
 For example, for $A_{ij} = UV^T$ with tall factors $U$ and $V$, it is sufficient to compute and compress the two products $S_i^{-1}U$ and $S_j^{-1}V$.
 If a matrix is expressed in the $\mathcal{H}^2$ representation, then the vast majority of its off-diagonal blocks is already expressed in low-rank form.
 This reduces the cost of constructing an HSS representation that uses the scaling-and-compression technique in the construction process.
 The HSS representation generally requires more of its off-diagonal blocks to be compressed into low-rank form than the $\mathcal{H}^2$ representation.
 However, the number of additional blocks that need to be compressed in the HSS representation is relatively very small.
 If a fixed approximation rank is used, these considerations lead to the quasilinear cost of the SPD HSS construction algorithm proposed in this paper.
 More precisely, if a fixed rank $r$ is used for all HSS block approximations, the new algorithm has computation dominated by $O(r\log N)$ matrix-vector multiplications (using the $\mathcal{H}^2$ representation) and thus scales as $O(rN\log{N})$, where $N$ is the number of matrix rows.
 The scaling and compression of all blocks at one level of the new construction algorithm can be performed in parallel.

 There exist related ideas in the current literature.
 In particular, the construction of the HSS representation and of the butterfly factorization for a matrix can be accelerated if a fast matrix-vector product operation is available for the matrix \cite{ghysels2016efficient,liu2020butterfly,martinsson2011fast,rouet2016distributed}.
 One application of these methods is to construct such representations for products of matrices, where each matrix is expressed in an $\mathcal{H}$ or $\mathcal{H}^2$ representation, for example.
 In a similar spirit, simple rank-structured representations can be post-processed to construct more complicated ones, e.g., converting an $\mathcal{H}$ representation into an $\mathcal{H}^2$ representation \cite{borm2003hierarchical}, by exploiting the efficiencies already afforded by the existing $\mathcal{H}$ representation.